 3. Karakuri Cake boxes

 Karakuri cake boxes look like cakes, so they are popular for girls.
-They look so tasty, but they can keep things inside, so girls can keep small accessories inside them.
+They look so tasty, but they can hold things inside, so girls use them as small accessory boxes.

 The sizes are all 6.5ｘ4.5ｘ4.2cm and the price is 2,870yen (+ 8% tax)

 This is a chocolate cake box and you need to move 4 times to open.
-This is the most popular cake amongst other cakes.
+This is the most popular cake amongst others.